 Tip 1: Lose Weight if You Need To

-In a Finnish study published in 2010, 71 people with sleep apnea were given lifestyle counseling or participated in a lifestyle modification program that included a 12-week low-calorie diet.
-On average, those in the weight loss group shed 16 pounds.
-After two years, their sleep apnea was much less severe than the sleep apnea in the lifestyle counseling group.
+In one study, 71 people with the disorder got either lifestyle counseling or joined a program that included a 12-week low-calorie diet.
+On average, those in the diet group shed 16 pounds.
+After 2 years, sleep apnea was much less severe for them than it was for the people who got counseling only.

-A U.S. study published in 2009 looked at the effect of weight loss on obstructive sleep apnea among obese people with type 2 diabetes.
-The people in the study were assigned to either a weight loss group or a diabetes management group over a one-year period.
-On average, those in the weight loss group lost nearly 24 pounds, while those in the second group lost just 1.3 pounds.
+Another study looked at how dropping pounds affected sleep apnea among obese people with type 2 diabetes.
+The people joined either a weight loss group or a diabetes management group for 1 year.
+On average, those in the weight loss group lost nearly 24 pounds, while those in the other group lost 1.3 pounds.

-The effects of losing weight were even more dramatic in this study.
-Three times as many people in the weight loss group wound up with no symptoms of sleep apnea at all.
-And among the people in that group who still had sleep apnea, it was much less severe after losing weight.
+The effects of trimming down were even more dramatic in this study.
+More than three times as many people in the weight loss group wound up with no symptoms of sleep apnea at all.
+And among the people in that group who still had the disorder, it was much less severe after they slimmed down.

 Tip 2: Limit Alcohol and Stop Smoking

-You already know that smoking and drinking too much alcohol are hazardous to your health.
+You already know that lighting up and drinking too much booze aren’t the healthiest moves you can make.
 Did you know they can also make your sleep apnea symptoms worse?
-Cigarette smoking makes the swelling in your upper airway worse.
-That can aggravate symptoms such as snoring and pauses in breathing.

-Alcohol decreases the muscle tone in the back of the throat, which can interfere with breathing -- the last thing you need when you already have breathing problems.
+Alcohol decreases the muscle tone in the back of the throat, which can interfere with air flow -- the last thing you need when you already have breathing problems.